XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Methodology

-The cross-temporal-scale module consists of hierarchical pooling and cross-scale attention as shown in Figure~\ref{fig:overview}(a).

-One unique challenge of designing cross-scale attention on irregular time event sequences is that there is no obvious definition of temporal scales.
-This is different from regular time series data, where different temporal scales can be easily defined based on the original or downsampled resolutions.
-For irregular time event sequences, intuitively, events that occur with short time intervals tend to interact with each other at a small time scale (e.g., medications every few minutes within the operation room), while events with longer intervals are at a large time scale (e.g., medication every few days post-operation).
-Here we would like to establish the temporal scale concept on irregular time sequences in an algorithmic manner.
-We do this by hierarchical clustering.
+The cross-temporal-scale module comprises hierarchical pooling and cross-scale attention, as shown in Figure~\ref{fig:overview}(a).
+A unique challenge in designing cross-scale attention for irregular time event sequences is the lack of a clear definition of temporal scales.
+Unlike regular time series data, where temporal scales can be easily defined based on original or down sampled resolutions, irregular time sequences require a different approach.
+Intuitively, events occurring within short intervals interact at a smaller time scale (e.g., medications administered every few minutes in an operating room), while events with longer intervals operate at a larger time scale (e.g., medication given every few days post-operation).
+To establish the concept of temporal scales in irregular time sequences, we employ hierarchical clustering.

-\subsubsection{Hierarchical pooling layer}
+\subsubsection{Hierarchical pooling layer.}

-We define the temporal scales on irregular time points through a bottom-up hierarchical clustering, e.g., agglomerative ~\cite{day1984efficient}.
-The agglomerative algorithm starts with each time point as an initial cluster and recursively merges the two closest clusters each time (measured by the minimum, maximum, or centroid distance among point pairs) until all intermediate clusters are merged into one.
-The greedy criteria used in the agglomeration algorithm enforce that time points that are closer to each other (in smaller scales) be merged earlier.
-Therefore, we can determine the temporal scale based on the cluster merging order in a multi-level hierarchy.
-Figure~\ref{fig:hira} illustrates this process with an example.
-There are nine events $e_1$ to $e_9$.
-Figure~\ref{fig:hira}(a) shows the bottom-up clustering process with one merging operation at a time.
-The merging order of intermediate clusters is shown by the levels of vertical bars.
-In this example, points $e_1$ to $e_2$ are merged first, then $e_3$ and $e_4$, followed by $e_5$ and $e_6$.
-Next, two leftmost intermediate clusters are merged.
-The process continues until all clusters are merged into a root node.
-The merging order indicates that $e_7$ and $e_8$ are at a larger time scale than $e_1$ and $e_2$.
-This is consistent with our intuition when looking at the point distribution.
+We define temporal scales for irregular time points using a bottom-up hierarchical clustering approach, such as agglomerative clustering~\cite{day1984efficient} with the Ward linkage method and Euclidean distance.
+The agglomerative algorithm starts by treating each time point as an individual cluster, then recursively merges the two closest clusters (measured by minimum, maximum, or centroid distance) until all clusters merge into one.
+The algorithm’s greedy criterion ensures that time points closer together (on smaller scales) are merged earlier.
+Thus, the temporal scale can be determined based on the cluster merging order within the multi-level hierarchy.
+Figure~\ref{fig:hira} illustrates this process with nine events, $e_1$ to $e_9$.
+Figure~\ref{fig:hira}(a) shows the bottom-up clustering, with one merging operation at a time.
+The levels of the vertical bars indicate the merging order of intermediate clusters.
+In this example, $e_1$ and $e_2$ merge first, followed by $e_3$ and $e_4$, then $e_5$ and $e_6$.
+The leftmost clusters merge next, and the process continues until all clusters merge into a root node.
+The merging order shows that $e_7$ and $e_8$ are at a larger time scale than $e_1$ and $e_2$, which aligns with our intuition based on the point distribution.